-As tensions between the U.S. and Russia continue to rise amid Russia’s invasion of Ukraine, an American WNBA star has been detained in Russia for months.
-Brittney Griner, the two-time Olympic gold medalist who plays for the Phoenix Mercury in the WNBA and for Russia’s UMMC Ekaterinburg during the off-season, was reportedly arrested on drug charges in February after Customs found vape cartridges in her luggage at the airport.
-U.S. officials met with Griner last month, and while a spokesperson from the U.S. Embassy in Moscow said she was in “good condition,” it remains unclear when she’ll be released.
-Now, a Russian court has extended Griner’s pretrial detention until July 2.
+As tensions between the U.S. and Russia continue to rise amid the latter’s invasion of Ukraine, an American WNBA star has been detained in Russia for months.
+Brittney Griner, the two-time Olympic gold medalist who plays for the Phoenix Mercury in the WNBA and for Russia’s UMMC Ekaterinburg during the off-season, was arrested on drug charges in February after Customs found vape cartridges in her luggage at the airport.
+On August 4 — almost one month after Griner pleaded guilty — a Russian court convicted her of drug smuggling and sentenced her to nine years in a penal colony.
+Griner’s legal team has since appealed the verdict; on Friday, Biden is scheduled to meet with the athlete’s family.
+Here, everything to know about her case:

-Russia first announced the news March 6, telling the world it had an American basketball player in custody.
+Russia first announced Griner’s detention on March 6, telling the world it had an American basketball player in custody.
 The player was later identified as Griner, and footage allegedly showing her stop at Customs was released.
-According to the New York Times, Russian law enforcement is saying Griner was found with vape cartridges containing hashish oil and is reportedly opening a criminal case against her on drug-smuggling charges, which carry a jail sentence of up to ten years.
+According to the New York Times, Russian law enforcement claimed Griner had been found with vape cartridges containing hashish oil and opened a criminal case against her on drug-smuggling charges, which carry a jail sentence of up to ten years in a penal colony.

 After Russia announced Griner’s arrest, her agent, Lindsay Kagawa Colas, told ESPN they were “in close contact with her, her legal representation in Russia, her family, her teams, and the WNBA and NBA.”
 Colas’s statement continued, “As this is an ongoing legal matter, we are not able to comment further on the specifics of her case, but can confirm that as we work to get her home, her mental and physical health remain our primary concern.”
 Griner’s wife, Cherelle Griner, also released a statement on Instagram thanking fans for their “prayers and support” and asking for privacy.
 Meanwhile, the WNBA released a statement offering Griner its “full support” and noting, “Our main priority is her swift and safe return to the United States.”
 Phoenix Mercury and USA Basketball released similar statements.